PeterMosmans/apdfhelper/README.md

 - display or add table of contents

   Would you like to have a table of contents (bookmarks, or an outline in PDF-parlance)?
-With this tool you can view , edit and rewrite them.
+Title each page?
+With this tool you can view , edit and rewrite page titles with a table of contents.

 - extract notes